ratnakar-asara/NodeSdkSample/tlsca/README.md

 ```

-To solve the problem you need to clean crypto secret keys generated under keyValStore folder and also chaincodeID
+To solve the above problem you might need consider cleaning the crypto materials generated under keyValStore folder (member.<username>) and also chaincodeID
 Below command should fix that for you

 `$ node tlsca_sample.js --clean --all`